yaph/logya/docs/index.rst

 Logya Web Site Generator
 ========================

-Logya is a command line tool to generate static Web sites, designed to be easy to use and flexible.
+Logya is a command line tool to generate static websites, designed to be easy to use and flexible.

 Contents: